Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

 AVA provides currently no support for running tests in a browser.
 However, we can mock browser globals such as `window` and `document` in order to test DOM integrations.
 That mocking is assisted by using the [npm browser-env module](https://www.npmjs.com/package/browser-env).

-First;y, let's install the browser-env module.
+Firstly, let's install the browser-env module.

 {% highlight cli %}
 $ npm install -save-dev browser-env
 {% endhighlight %}

 Next we create a helper file for the browser-env module and store it in our tests folder.
-Again,the helper file name is preficed with an underscore so that AVA ignores the file.
+Again, the helper file name is prefixed with an underscore so that AVA ignores the file.

-Within the helper file ./tests/_browser-env.js include code to load (require) the `browser-env` module.
+Within the helper file ./tests/_browser-env.js include the following code to load (require) the `browser-env` module:

-By default `browser-env` will add all global browser variables to the Node global space.
-However, this is considered generally to be not such a good idea, therefore, we can reduce the created browser globals by specifying what's needed for the tests via an array.

 {% highlight javascript %}
 const browserEnv = require('browser-env');
 browserEnv(['window', 'document']);
 {% endhighlight %}

+By default `browser-env` will add all global browser variables to the Node global space.
+However, this is considered generally to be not such a good idea, therefore, we can reduce the created browser globals by specifying what's needed for the tests via an array.

-We have specified required globals for `window` and `document` only.
+In the above code, we have specified required globals for `window` and `document` only.

 Finally, within the <strong>package.json</strong> file we can require that AVA preloads our helper _browser-env.js file.